 Out Bound Links

 Processed ceramic materials are typically ground to 200 mesh and feel very fine to the touch.
 With some you can detect some particle grains between your fingers.
 The amount of these "physical particles" can be measured by washing or shaking the ceramic powder through a sieve.
 Using water washing and...

 Laminations are planes of weakly connected material in the plastic matrix of a clay body.
 Pugging and mixing of clay bodies can introduce laminations.
 For example, clays are cut and layered thousands of times during the mixing and extrusion processes, however pressures within the machine knits the l...

 When minerals and mixtures of minerals are ground into a powder a particle size distribution is produced, that is, populations of particles of various sizes.
 The relative sizes of these populations can be measured to rationalize the behavior of the powder in the ceramic process.

-Surface area is a physical property you will see listed on the data sheets of many materials.
-Individual materials can contain particles that have a wide range of sizes, shapes, densities, surface texture, reactivities and unique chemistries and mineralogies.
-More than any other material, the physi...
+Surface area (or SSA - Specific Surface Area) is a physical property you will see listed on the data sheets and certificates of analysis of many materials.
+Some materials (e.g. sedimentary clays) can contain particles that have a wide range of sizes, shapes, densities, surface texture, reactivities...

 By Tony Hansen